sunnyvsm/step-by-step-ci/Readme.md

 ## Setup a Example Project
 Once the Jenkis server is up and running and small example project can be created and built using a slave build node.
 A small test project can be used to test the CI chain to make sure it works before including a bigger project.

+### Setup a simple Project that builds on a slave node
 1. Setup a Windows Build Slave as described in [Windows Build Slave][win_slave]
 1. Setup a Test Project in Jenkins (*The test project used in this example is: [OddState/MicroProjectForTesting ][oddstate_test]*)